 The configurations for MAC CE, if needed.

 For the parameters in the necessary configurations for L1/L2 signaling, the existing parameters for PDCCH, PDSCH, PUCCH, PUSCH, DCI, UCI and MAC CE in Rel-17 are the baseline for further discussion.
-(This does not imply that all Rel-17 parameters will be supported for the NCR-MT.
-Additionally, this does not imply that PUCCH, PUSCH, UCI and MAC CE are currently agreed to be supported.
-Further consideration is needed.)

 8 Repeater management

-[Editor’s Note: This clause includes the aspect related to repeater management (i.e., identification and authorization) including the required assistance on other aspects.]8.1 Solution on Repeater management
+[Editor’s Note: This clause includes the aspect related to repeater management (i.e., identification and authorization) including the required assistance on other aspects.]

+Editor’s Note: The Uu related part can be updated based on the agreements in RAN2.

+8.1 Solution on Repeater management